Distance

 Developer: Refract | Publisher: Refract | Release Date: 2018 | Genre: Action / Racing / Indie | Website: Official Website | Purchase: Steam

-Visually, Distance is a very good looking game and the amount of “themes” that are present in the game are quite astounding.
-With everything from dark and scary environments to bright, rainbow or neon colors, there’s something here for every taste.
-Just when we thought that we had seen it all, we also discovered that some of the achievements in the game unlocks “cheats” such as a visual filter that gives everything a cell shaded look.
-This is the kind of stuff that other, less scrupulous developers would have included in their games as paid DLC, so kudos to Refract for putting their players first.
-The frame rate for Distance is butter smooth and it also makes features a very minimal HUD during races to keep things immersive.
-Speaking of immersive, Distance has VR support and playing it with a headset is a whole new experience.
-It is ten times more atmospheric in VR and instead of feeling like you are playing the game, it actually feels like you are in the game.
-The default first person mode for VR is immersive, but can be disorienting when performing all the parkour tricks, so we preferred the thirst person camera view that reveals more of the surroundings.
-It would also be a crime not to mention the brilliant soundtrack by torcht, as it fits the game like a glove.
+The frame rate for Distance is butter smooth, and it also features a minimal HUD during races to keep things immersive.
+Speaking of immersive, Distance has VR support, and playing it with a headset is a whole new experience.
+It is ten times more atmospheric in VR, and instead of feeling like you are playing the game, it feels like you are in it.
+The default first-person mode for VR is immersive but can be disorienting when performing all the parkour tricks, so we preferred the thirst-person camera view that reveals more of the surroundings.
+It would also be a crime not to mention the brilliant soundtrack by Torcht, as it fits the game like a glove.
 Sound effects are good too, and we loved the creepy emergency announcements that play during the first campaign.
+In addition, Distance supports custom music for players who want to play with their own tunes in the background.

 System Requirements